Chapter Ten: Signal

 Two risks bear monitoring.

 First, the participant's threshold for intervention may be lowering as her perceptual reach increases.
-In session, she described running real-time scoring on interpersonal cues.
+In session, she disclosed, unprompted, an incident in which she timed and executed an intervention with a cohort peer and afterward asked herself whether the intervention constituted reading the peer or managing her.
+The formulation is the participant's own.
+That she asks the question is protective.
+That she executed before asking is the datum.
 The line between noticing and acting on what is noticed is the variable to watch.

 Second, the participant's composure is highly developed and self-aware.
 In the closing minutes of the session she demonstrated awareness of her own composure as an assembled apparatus.
 This is a strength.
 It is also the precondition for the apparatus being deployable in ways the participant may not always wish to deploy it.
 Composure that its wearer can observe can be modulated by its wearer.